rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/scenes/scene01-sonarqube-intro.md

 🔍 SonarQube provides a comprehensive platform for analyzing code quality, identifying vulnerabilities, and managing technical debt. 🛠️ By integrating it into your workflow, you can ensure your software meets the highest standards of maintainability and security.

 1. 📱 Open SonarQube dashboard and explore the interface

 2. 📂 Navigate to Projects section and understand project organization

 3. ➕ Show how to create a new project with proper configuration

 4. ⚙️ Demonstrate basic project settings and quality profiles

 5. 🔄 Run first analysis and interpret the results

 6. 📊 Explore the quality gates and metrics dashboard

 <!-- _class: screencapture -->
+🔍 SonarQube provides a comprehensive platform for analyzing code quality, identifying vulnerabilities, and managing technical debt. 🛠️ By integrating it into your workflow, you can ensure your software meets the highest standards of maintainability and security.

 1. 📱 Open SonarQube dashboard and explore the interface

 2. 📂 Navigate to Projects section and understand project organization

 3. ➕ Show how to create a new project with proper configuration

 4. ⚙️ Demonstrate basic project settings and quality profiles

 5. 🔄 Run first analysis and interpret the results

 6. 📊 Explore the quality gates and metrics dashboard

 <div class="page-number">3/4</div>